nissl-lab/npoi/README.md

 NPOI
 ====

-This project is the .NET version of POI Java project at http://poi.apache.org/.
-POI is an open source project which can help you read/write Office 2003/2007 files.<br />
+This project is the .NET version of POI Java project.
+With NPOI, you can read/write Office 2003/2007 files very easily.<br />
 <br />
-The source code in GitHub is a clone of the SVN http://npoi.googlecode.com/svn/trunk/.

 Support and Service
 ===================
-NPOI team provide support service for NPOI.
-For details of the price, you can contact support@neuzilla.com
+Neuzilla is the studio behind NPOI.
+For details, you can check http://blog.neuzilla.com <br />

 Advantage of NPOI
 =================